DRIVING WITH THE TOP DOWN

 Thank goodness she's got a sense of humor, a good friend, and a healthy supply of chocolate.
 With two steps forward and one step back, she just might make her dreams come true.

-Driving with the Top Down will release on May 4, 2022, and is currently on preorder.
-It will be available in print and ebook on Amazon, Apple iBooks, Nook, Kobo, and more.
+Driving with the Top Down is available in print and ebook on Amazon, Apple iBooks, Nook, Kobo, and more.

 An Excerpt from DRIVING WITH THE TOP DOWN